eclipse-sumo/sumo/docs/web/docs/Tutorials/Driving_in_Circles.md

 - The second rerouter will be located on the **first edge** of our route and have a `destProbReroute`-element to the **last edge**.
-So when vehicles arrive at the first edge, they will be redirected to the last edge of the route where the first rerouter ist located and so the vehicles will be driving in circles again and again.
+So when vehicles arrive at the first edge, they will be redirected to the last edge of the route where the first rerouter is located and so the vehicles will be driving in circles again and again.

 To add the first rerouter we have to check the "id" of the last edge of our